PRX-03140

 PRX-03140 is an orally-bioavailable selective partial agonist to the 5-Hydroxytryptamine receptor 4 (5-HT4) and a ligand for the Sigma-1 and Sigma-2 receptors.
 PRX-03140 is a partial agonist (18% relative to 5-HT) of the 5-HT_{4} receptor that was developed by EPIX Pharmaceuticals for Alzheimer's disease.
 PRX-03140 is a highly selective and potent (Ki = 14.3 nM) 5-HT4R agonist in radioligand binding assays with more than 100-fold difference in affinities compared with all other 5-HT receptors tested.
 PRX-03140 behaves as a partial agonist in cell lines expressing either the human 5-HT4aR, 5-HT4bR or 5-HT4eR isoforms, stimulating cAMP production to 30%-60% compared to 5-HT.
 PRX-03140 also demonstrates binding to both the Sigma-1 and Sigma-2 receptors (Ki = 10 nM and 36 nM, respectively) in radioligand binding assays, but demonstrates no significant affinity for more than 50 other receptors tested including GPCRs, ion channels and receptor tyrosine kinases.
 PRX-03140 demonstrates high CNS penetration without inducing significant distal gastrointestinal motility observed with gastrointestinally active 5-HT4 agonists (e.g. cisapride, tegaserod).

-Epix Pharmaceuticals Inc (formerly Predix Pharmaceuticals Inc) was a pharmaceutical company based in Lexington, Massachusetts.
+Epix Pharmaceuticals (formerly Predix Pharmaceuticals) was a pharmaceutical company based in Lexington, Massachusetts.
 In 2009, Epix was in the process of asset liquidation due to insufficient funds to stay afloat.
-Nanotherapeutics, Inc. acquired the product in 2010 conducting one clinical study in PTSD patients.
-In 2018 the product was transferred to Nanoshift, LLC.
-Nanoshift LLC and Nanopharmaceutics, Inc. (www.nanopharmaceutics.com) continue to support clinical studies.
+Nanotherapeutics acquired the product in 2010, conducting one clinical study in PTSD patients.
+In 2018, the product was transferred to Nanoshift.
+Nanoshift and Nanopharmaceutics continue to support clinical studies.
 It has been tested in six Phase 1 and Phase 2 clinical trials.